 During May 2014 all four services transferred their Control Room functions into the regionalised service provided by NW Fire Control Ltd. The cost of the service is charged out to the four FRAs on an agreed pro rata basis agreed by a Service Level Agreement.
 The implementation phase continued to be funded by a section 31 grant from the Department for Communities and Local Government plus an ongoing grant to fund 66% of the lease costs for the building.
 The grant is paid to Greater Manchester Fire & Rescue Authority as lead authority for the North West region and released to the company as required.
-There have also been contributions to the project from the four fire authorities.
+From 8th May 2017 Greater Manchester Fire and Rescue Service transferred into the Greater Manchester Combined Authority and the ownership of NW Fire Control Ltd therefore also transfers.

-A detailed assessment for Group Accounting requirements has taken place during 2015/16 in respect of NW Fire Control Ltd. This is in accordance with the Code of Practice on Local Authority Accounting in the United Kingdom Based on International Financial Reporting Standards (IFRS 10, 11 & 12).
+A detailed assessment for Group Accounting requirements has taken place during 2016/17 in respect of NW Fire Control Ltd. This is in accordance with the Code of Practice on Local Authority Accounting in the United Kingdom Based on International Financial Reporting Standards (IFRS 10, 11 & 12).